 - Find a comfortable carrier.
 While an older infant might walk around and explore a bit, you are going to carry her most of the way.
 There are many hikes with wide paved trails where you can just bring along the stroller, but for more remote hikes we have found a backpack-type carrier to be indispensable!

-Get out there and try a hike.
+Get out there and try a hike with the best hiking boots from Live Your Aloha.
 Just commit a Saturday morning, do a little research, and go!
 Happy trails!